jezdez/django-staticfiles/README.rst

 those comprised of multiple apps -- dealing with the multiple sets of static files provided by each application starts to get tricky.

-That's what ``staticfiles`` is for: it collects static files from each of your applications (and any other places you specify) into a single location that can easily be served in production.
+That's what ``staticfiles`` is for:

+    Collecting static files from each of your Django apps (and any other place you specify) into a single location that can easily be served in production.

 The main website for django-staticfiles is `github.com/jezdez/django-staticfiles`_ where you can also file tickets.

-.. warning:: django-staticfiles was added to Django 1.3 as a contrib app.
+.. note:: django-staticfiles is now part of Django (since 1.3) as ``django.contrib.staticfiles``.

    The django-staticfiles 0.3.X series will only receive security and data los bug fixes after the release of django-staticfiles 1.0.
-Any Django 1.2.X project using django-staticfiles 0.3.X and lower should be upgraded to use either Django 1.3's staticfiles app or django-staticfiles >= 1.0 to profit from the new features and stability.
+Any Django 1.2.X project using django-staticfiles 0.3.X and lower should be upgraded to use either Django >= 1.3's staticfiles app or django-staticfiles >= 1.0 to profit from the new features and stability.

    You may want to chose to use django-staticfiles instead of Django's own staticfiles app since any new feature (additionally to those backported